downfromthetrees/the_magic_eye/README.md

 The tolerance to image differences.

-* Range is 0-16, where 0 matches exact images and 16 matches every image
+* Range is 0-16, where 0 matches exact as possible images and 16 matches every image
-* Set to 0 to only match exact as possible images
-* Default is 5, if you're a subreddit that sees any issue with similar memes/tweets, experiment with smaller numbers.
+* The default is 5, but if you're a subreddit that has issues with similar memes/tweets, experiment with other numbers.

 ### Remove reposts (enabled by default)